 Is Aikido Better Than Brazilian Jiu Jitsu?

 Brazilian jiu-jitsu and aikido are both excellent martial arts to master.
-However, since aikido methods are more limited to self-defense, BJJ is more effective.
+However, BJJ is more effective since Aikido’s methods are more limited to self-defense

-This article discusses the pros and cons of aikido and BJJ sports from several angles.
-Then, depending on your objectives (muscle coordination, physical condition, etc.), you’ll be able to select which discipline is ideal for you.
+This article discusses the pros and cons of Aikido and BJJ sports from several angles.
+Then, depending on your objectives (muscle coordination, physical condition, etc.), you can select the ideal discipline.

 Should I learn BJJ or Aikido?

-Aikido and Brazilian jiu-jitsu are excellent martial arts to learn because they provide a great training environment.
+Aikido and Brazilian jiu-jitsu are excellent martial arts because they provide a great training environment.
 Both disciplines are useful for self-defense, but BJJ is more so.

 However, the best martial art for you depends on your desired fighting style or where you feel your talents lie.